ufbmi/onefl-deduper/README.md

-The current implementation is using two CSV files as input for two separate scripts as described in the diagram below:
+The current implementation is using two CSV files as input for two separate scripts as described in the diagram below.

-Note: The hashing process insures that "OneFlorida Domain" WILL NOT RECEIVE any data containing PHI
+Note: The hashing process insures that "OneFlorida Domain" WILL NOT RECEIVE any data containing PHI.

 <pre>